stonecoldgames/fusion-py-repo/README.md

 import discord
 ```
 this was quite a problem, as we had trouble just installing python, and updating various deprecated packages, and the discord api is a pain to set up.
 There is very little easily accessible documentation for this api, which has made it that much more of a challenge.
-The End result of this project should be a bot that moderates a channel with humor and plays some music maybe?

 devdungeon has some good starter scripts, such as one that allows you to greet the bot:
 ```python
 if message.content.startswith('!hello'):